Biographies of Prominent

 Justina W. Keeley

 Justina W. Keeley was a member of the Salt Lake City Division No. 56 of the National Fraternal Society of the Deaf (NFSD).
-This division was founded in 1916, shortly after she learned about the NFSD while visiting Missouri, her home state.
+This division was started in 1916, shortly after she learned about the NFSD while visiting her home state of Missouri.
 She returned to Utah with information about a new deaf-owned, deaf-run, and deaf-owned insurance company.
 Her discovery was bittersweet, given that women would be prohibited from full participation in the NFSD for another 35 years.
-Women were not granted formal insurance membership by the NFSD until 1951, at their meeting in Chicago, Illinois.
+The NFSD officially admitted women to its insurance membership at their meeting in Chicago, Illinois, in 1951.

 Biography of Justina W. Keeley (PDF)